 By the time they arrived, the first floor was already engulfed in flames.
 “There were numerous neighbors and what not on the street alerting us to the fact that there were children in the home,” said firefighter Ron Vargo.

 A 10-year-old boy was trapped in his bedroom as the firefighters scrambled to put on their gear.
 “We heard him screaming for only a short period,” said firefighter David Shantery.

 Shantery and Vargo were able to get to the boy, who was soon unconscious, and brought him out.
 At the same time, firefighter Kenneth Guyton was at the back of the home, helping the boy’s 8-year-old sister who had jumped to save herself.

 2014: Jay Farmer (Washington State Patrol)

-On a cold October morning in 2013, a car careened off of I-90 in Ellensburg, WA and crashed into a freezing pond.
+On a cold October morning in 2013, a car careened off I-90 in Ellensburg, Washington and crashed into a freezing pond.
 There was one man inside the vehicle.

 When Trooper Jay Farmer responded to the emergency call, he immediately began to plan for a water rescue.
 Armed with a baton, Farmer entered the frigid pond, and a bystander jumped in to help as well.
 Trooper Farmer and the bystander swam out to the vehicle where it was nearly fully submerged.
 Farmer broke the passenger window with his baton and could hear the driver yelling for help from underwater.
 From the roof of the vehicle Farmer was able to pop the door open and free the driver from his seat belt, and the two men helped him ashore.